grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 cp stake-account-address.txt /media/amnesia/<Data_USB>/
 ```

-The stake-account.json file or the stake account address will be required to deactivate and withdraw the stake.
-Store them somewhere safe.
+The stake account address will be required to deactivate and withdraw the stake.
+Store it somewhere safe.

 Create and fund the stake account (offline signing):